peytonmford/data_project/README.md

-# The Best Location to Sell Avocados?
+# The best locations for testing a new product for the best avocado prices?

 ## Deliverable 1
 ### Selected topic